 In conjunction with the issuance of the series C redeemable convertible preferred stock, the Company issued detachable warrants to purchase 600,000 shares of common stock with an exercise price of \$1.50 per share to series C redeemable convertible preferred stockholders.
-The warrants were exercisable through August 2016, of which 10,000 were exercised with 590,000 outstanding as of January 31, 2014.
-The 590,000 warrants outstanding as of January 31, 2014 were all exercised during the year ended January 31, 2015.
+The warrants were exercisable through August 2016, of which 10,000 were exercised with 590,000 outstanding as of January 31, 2014 .
+The 590,000 warrants outstanding as of January 31, 2014 were all exercised during the year ended January 31, 2015 .
 The warrants had a fair market value of \$339,000 at the date of issuance.
 The Company issued warrants to purchase an additional 1.0 million shares of common stock to series C redeemable convertible preferred stockholders with an exercise price of \$0.01 per share.
-The warrants were exercisable through May 2017, of which 4,000 were exercised with 1.0 million outstanding as of January 31, 2014.
-The 1.0 million warrants outstanding as of January 31, 2014 were all exercised with 1.0 million at the date of issuance.
+The warrants were exercisable through May 2017, of which 4,000 were exercised with 1.0 million outstanding as of January 31, 2014 .
+The 1.0 million warrants outstanding as of January 31, 2014 were all exercised during the year ended stockholders.